ai4os/ai4-template/README.md

 This is the template for developing new modules in the DEEP Platform.
 It uses [Cookiecutter](https://cookiecutter.readthedocs.io) to generate the templates.
 This template is based on the CookieCutter [Datascience](http://drivendata.github.io/cookiecutter-data-science/) template.

-There are two versions of this template:
+There are different versions of this template:
 * [master](https://github.com/deephdc/cookiecutter-deep/tree/master): this is what 99% of users are probably looking for.
 Simple, minimal template, with the minimum requirements to integrate your code in DEEP.
+* [child-module](https://github.com/deephdc/cookiecutter-deep/tree/child-module): this is a fork of the `master` branch specifically tailored to users performing a retraining of an existing module.
+It only creates a Docker repo whose container is based on an existing module's Docker image.
 * [advanced](https://github.com/deephdc/cookiecutter-deep/tree/advanced): this is a more advanced template.
 It makes more assumptions on how to structure projects and adds more files than those strictly needed for integration.
 Unless you are looking for some specific feature, you are probably safer using master.

 To create a new template of your project, install cookiecutter and run it with this template: